mattjohnescu/ML-Methods-Project/README.md

 **Future Steps:**
 - Experiment with convolutional or recurrent architectures.
 - Optimize hyperparameters using grid or random search.
-- Explore hybrid models combining neural networks and traditional methods.

 ---

 ### SVM and Time Series Analysis
+**Purpose:**
+- SVM: To classify data and explore its potential for prediction tasks.
+- Time Series Analysis: To forecast sales trends and patterns over time.

+**Status:**
-Support Vector Machines (SVM) and time series analysis were also explored during this project.
-However, these methods were not included in the final notebook due to computational constraints.
+These methods were explored but not included in the final notebook due to computational constraints.
 Future work could revisit these approaches with optimized compute resources to evaluate their potential contribution.

 ---

 ## Summary
 This practice project demonstrates the application of machine learning methods in an e-commerce context.
 Each technique provided unique insights into customer behavior and sales trends, highlighting both strengths and limitations.
 These findings lay the groundwork for further exploration and potential business applications.